 Whenever these situations arise during the school day parents will be contacted to collect their child.
 It would also be advisable to seek medical advice from the child's doctor.
 Please notify the school when your child has an infection or contagious disease e.g. mumps, chicken pox, measles, pertussis (whooping cough), impetigo or conjunctivitis.

 CRUNCH & SIP / ASTHMA FRIENDLY Carson Street School is recognised as a Crunch & Sip AND Asthma Friendly school.
 Crunch & Sip schools create a formal break time in classrooms for students and staff to crunch on fruit or vegetables and sip water throughout the day.
 Well nourished children concentrate and perform better in school.
 For more information contact the Health Centre.

-The problem of the spread of head lice and nits is a national one.
-It would be appreciated if parents inspect their child's hair
+HEAD LICE The problem of the spread of head lice and nits is a national one.
+It would be appreciated if parents inspect their child's hair frequently and let us know if they find any "little visitors".
+We can then take the appropriate action.
+If a child is found with head lice at school parents will be notified and they are excluded from school until the Health Department recommended treatment has been carried out.
+It is recommended that parents check their child's hair once a week.
+It is a good idea to do this on Friday, as your child can be treated over the weekend if required.
 DENTAL THERAPY Parents are advised to enrol their child at the School Dental Clinic, based at Queens Park Primary School, 202 Treasure Rd, Queens Park.
 Students are then given regular check ups but parents are responsible for taking their child to each appointment.
 Enrolment forms will be sent home with your child when they first enrol at Carson Street School.
 The clinic's number is 9451 1015.

 Support Groups & Services

 PARENT SUPPORT GROUPS

 Carson Street School Parents & Citizens Association

 This is a parent and community group which supports the school by fundraising to provide resources and equipment.
 Meetings are usually held twice a term and information about the meetings is sent home via parent notes and in the school newsletter.
 Please make an extra effort to attend the meetings.
 Parents are asked to pay \$1 to become a member of the P&C.

 Banking Details for Carson Street School P&C

 Association: BSB: 016 263

 A/C No: 3408 23556 BANK: ANZ Bank

 Please always put your child's name and what the money is for in the reference section.

 Elections for office bearers are held at the Annual General Meeting in March each year.
 The current office bearers are as follows:

-President: Belinda Hall
+President: Lauren Kelly

-Vice President: Marian Tetlow
+Vice President: Emma Nesbitt

-Treasurer: Michelle Hall
+Treasurer: Tim Davey

-Secretary: Lauren Kelly
+Secretary: Bethan Jomes